Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 // Creates a serializer that transforms the results of the default List serializer object UserListSerializer : JsonTransformingSerializer<List<User>>(ListSerializer(User.serializer())) {
-    // Wraps a single JSON object into a single-element array override fun transformDeserialize(element: JsonElement): JsonElement =
+    override fun transformDeserialize(element: JsonElement): JsonElement =
-        if (element !is JsonArray) JsonArray(listOf(element)) else element }
+        // If the element is not a JsonArray, wraps it into a single-element array if (element !is JsonArray) JsonArray(listOf(element)) else element }